 Artists used symbolism to reject the realism of impressionism and naturalism and use symbols to create imaginary scenes.
 Though very different in their artistic expressions, they all shared a tendency to convey ideas and emotions through symbols, thus giving form to their dreams and visions.

 Symbolist art is generally very dark, with a gloomy, almost morbid atmosphere.
-To accentuate the symbolic difference between light and dark or good and evil, symbolists harnessed the power of colors, creating a rich color symbolisms in their works.
+To accentuate the symbolic difference between light and dark or good and evil, symbolists harnessed the power of colors, creating rich color symbolism in their works.
 The Wounded Angel, a painting by Finish artist Hugo Simberg, demonstrates this perfectly.

 The Wounded Angel, Hugo Simberg, 1903, Wikimedia Commons